sjroma/sjroma.github.io/README.md

 **[Play ROCK-PAPER-SCISSORS-LIZARD-SPOCK](https://sjroma.github.io/rpsls)** v2.0 - a JavaScript exercise where you play rock-paper-scissors-lizard-spock against the computer.
 In this version the user chooses by clicking an icon and feedback is provided on the page.
 **[Listen to music](https://sjroma.github.io/soundcloud)** - a front end JavaScript exercise that connects to the Soundcloud API and lets the user search for an Artist or song title and then play the result.
 **[Round tuit](http://sjroma.github.io/roundtuit)** - a goofy web page to give motivation to procrastinators
+**[fccJavaScript](http://sjroma.github.io/fccjs)** - JavaScript code snippets I wanted to save for possible future reference.
+Users can either;
+  open Dev Tools and view the console
+  or open the interactive page, input test cases and see results w/out having to open Dev Tools
 ### To-do
 - [ ] Create a portfolio for this space to showcase these apps and see another example of work I can do
 - [x] Create v2 of rock-paper-scissors.
 One that does not rely on Alert pop-ups and having the user type in their choice